kjos-i/UNet_PyTorch/README.md

 ## Quick start to run on your own computer

-1. For this UNet implementation, the image masks must be binary with background = 0 and class label = 1
+1. For this UNet implementation, the image masks must be binary with background = 0 and foreground = 1

 2. Make sure to have a separate test dataset.
 Arrange your training dataset (training and validation combined) like this: